 Transfer students and students requesting Change of Status from a different visa type will be additionally required to submit official transcripts from previously attended colleges and universities as well as information concerning proof of current status with the United States Citizenship and Immigration Services (USCIS) for the issuance of Form I-20.

-Additional documentation in support of an applicant's candidacy may be requested as deemed necessary by National American University.
+Additional documentation in support of an applicant’s candidacy may be requested as deemed necessary by NAU.
 The university reserves the right to reject documentation and to request verification of documents as necessary.
 Admissions documentation will be considered the property of the university and will not be returned to the applicant (some exceptions may apply).
-National American University reserves the right to reject any and all student applicants.
+NAU reserves the right to reject any and all student applicants.

 Government-sponsored or subsidized programs are generally not available to international students.
 International students should consult their country’s consul or ambassador for educational benefits sponsored by their home country, or obtain a private sponsor.

 New international students may participate in new student orientation during the first week of the quarter.
 Students will receive information about academic issues, as well as an orientation to the campus and the local area.